Uniroyal: Uniroyal Goodrich Tire

 The new Uniroyal Goodrich Tire Company established its headquarters at the former B. F. Goodrich corporate headquarters, within its 27-building downtown complex in Akron, Ohio, which contained Goodrich's original factory.
 In the fall of 1987, the B.F.
 Goodrich Company closed several manufacturing operations at the site, and most of the complex remained vacant until February 1988, when B.F.
 Goodrich announced plans to sell the vacant portions of the complex to the Covington Capital Corporation, a New York developer.
+The complex is now known as Canal Place.

 In 1987, its first full year of operation, the new Uniroyal Goodrich Tire Company generated almost US$2 billion in sales revenue, with profit of about US$35 million.
 However, the merger soon proved to be difficult.
 In June 1988, B.F.
 Goodrich sold its 50% stake to a group of investors led by Clayton, Dubilier & Rice for US$225 million.
 At the same time, B.F.
 Goodrich also received a warrant to purchase indirectly up to 7% of the equity in Uniroyal Goodrich Tire Company.